Esteban202/DatabaseManager/README.md

 # DatabaseManager.py
-A simple database manager using TKinter and SQLite3 python libraries.
+A simple database manager using TKinter and SQLite3 libraries.
 You can create, select and modify a database from it GUI.
 Its intended to be use to store users with a name, lastname and a e-mail.

 # Dependencies